iann0036/tf-cfn-provider/docs/providers/spotinst/ElastigroupGcp.md

 `Mode` - (Optional, Default: `READ_WRITE`) The mode in which to attach this disk, either READ_WRITE or READ_ONLY.

 `Source` - (Optional) Specifies a valid partial or full URL to an existing Persistent Disk resource.
 This field is only applicable for persistent disks.

+`Type` - (Optional, Default: `PERSISTENT`) Specifies the type of disk, either SCRATCH or PERSISTENT.

 `InitializeParams` - (Optional) Specifies the parameters for a new disk that will be created alongside the new instance.
 Use initialization parameters to create boot disks or local SSDs attached to the new instance.